abemassry/wsend/README.md

      # e.g. 3h [3 hours], 4d [4 days], 2m [2 months]
      # m is a shorthand for 30d, 2m would be 60 days independent of
      # calendar month

+   *Send an email with a link*

+     wsend --mail foo@bar.com file.txt

 ## Pricing